ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/53-skip-lists.md

 The `contains` operation works as follows.

-    datatype SkipList implements Map:
-        ...
-        // Look up the value associated with a key. get(key):
+    contains(skiplist, key):
-            x = head  // Dummy header node for i in level, level-1 ..
+        x = skiplist.head  // Dummy header node
+        for i in skiplist.level, skiplist.level-1 ..
 0:  // For each level...
             while x.forward[i] is not null and key > x.forward[i].key:  // ...go forward
                 x = x.forward[i]  // Go one last step
-            x = x.forward[0]  // Move to actual record, if it exists if x is not null and key == x.key: return x.value  // Got it
+        x = x.forward[0]  // Move to actual record, if it exists if x is not null and key == x.key: return true  // Got it
         else:
-                return null  // It's not there
+            return false  // It's not there

 The ideal skip list is organised so that (if the head node is not counted) half of the nodes have only one pointer, one quarter have two,